heatherm/web_f18/README.md

 [Homework](hw/09.md)

 Activities
-* Show capture vs bubble stack and how to control event propogation
+* Show capture vs bubble stack and how to control event propagation
 * Show a focus event that does not bubble
 * Guest lecture (Claire) on accessibility on 11/1
 * Show examples of accessible and inaccessible websites